reverk/surviving-in-pbu/docs/hostel.md

 Spot checks are times when they do random checks on your room to see if you're bringing stuffs you should not bring.

 This occurs 0 to 1 times per semester and usually 10 pm onwards as well.

+?> Roll Calls and Spot Checks are always random, so there's no accurate answers. <br><br> Even if there is, that totally ruins the surprise factor, isn't it?